AdobeDocs/workfront.en/help/classic/workfront-basics/tips-tricks-and-troubleshooting/guide-for-help-in-workfront.md

 content-type: tips-tricks-troubleshooting
 navigation-topic: tips-tricks-and-troubleshooting-workfront-basics
 title: Your quick guide to finding help in Adobe Workfront
-description: (NOTE: There are several hard-coded links in this article.)
+description: "(NOTE: There are several hard-coded links in this article.)"
 ---

 # Your quick guide to finding help in Adobe Workfront